-It follows the Filter methodology [Anderson_1975], see fht for more information.
+It follows the Filter methodology [Anderson_1975], using Cosine- and Sine-filters; see fht for more information.

 The function is called from one of the modelling routines in model.
 Consult these modelling routines for a description of the input and output parameters.